StorageB/custom-command-menu/README.md

 ### Commands

 Enter a name and command for each entry to include it in the drop-down menu.

+Sub-menus:
+- Start a command name with * to place it in a submenu.
+- The submenu title is taken from the row above.

+Separators:
 - Type --- or ~~~ in the name field to create a visual separator line in the menu.
 - Adding text after --- or ~~~ creates a labeled separator.

+Additional Options:
 - Use the **☑ checkbox** to toggle a command's visibility.
 - Select the **⋮ more options** button to duplicate or delete a command.